ome/ngff-spec/ngff_spec/contribute.md

 Contributions should conform to [Semantic Line Breaks (SemBr)](https://sembr.org/), to improve change tracking.

-### Formating hints
+### Formatting hints

-The specification uses MyST extensively for a number of formatting options to make the text readible and improve structure.
+The specification uses MyST extensively for a number of formatting options to make the text readable and improve structure.

 #### Referencing